oestradiol/Love-Truth/CONTRIBUTING.md

 ## Start Recursing

 **Open a discussion, issue, or PR.**
-Or just share your thoughts in `COLLABORATE.md` itself.
+Or just share your thoughts on this file itself.

 You’re now part of the myth.